CHILTERNS CRICKET LEAGUE CONSTITUTION

 5. WEATHER CONDITIONS

-- The two captains shall decide whether the conditions are suitable for the match to commence and, if they cannot agree, the umpires shall decide.
+d) The umpires are the sole judges of whether conditions are fit for play to start.
 If the umpires cannot agree between themselves, play shall not start.
 After play has commenced, the umpires shall be the sole judges as to the fitness of the ground, weather and light for the continuation or resumption of play.
-However, if both captains wish to continue or to resume play in the prevailing conditions, their wishes shall be met.
 Umpires have the ultimate responsibility for the safety of players and in cases where captains cannot reach agreement, the umpires ruling is final.

-- The umpire shall record all interruptions and delays to play and shall inform both captains and both scorers of the number of overs to be played in the match before play is restarted.
+g) The umpires shall record all interruptions and delays to play and shall inform both captains and both scorers of the number of overs to be played in the match before play is restarted.

 6. OTHER MATTERS

-- No game may be cancelled before 3.30pm for a 1:00pm start unless both captains agree.
+ii) No game may be cancelled before 3.20pm for a 1:00pm start unless both captains agree.

 b) ARTIFICIAL PITCHES

 Artificial pitches are not to be used in league matches, except with the permission of the Management Committee.

 There is a requirement that covers will be used, as necessary, after the game has started, if they are available.
 It is courtesy that the home captain informs the visiting captain that these are available before the game starts.